Auri-Fex/Halcova/halcova/world_wiki/docs/halcova/metaphysics/metaphysical_spine.md

 Hálcova isn't a world with an economy.
 Hálcova **is** an economy.
 The metaphysical substrate of reality operates on the same principles that govern markets, decisions, and resource allocation.
 This isn't metaphor—it's the literal structure of how existence functions here.

 Physics has transaction costs.
 Identity is a balance sheet.
 Time is currency with variable exchange rates.
 Death is a market event.
-The Elsewhere is a competing market.
+The [Elsewhere](../additional_systems.md) is a competing market.

----

 ## Economic Principles Made Literal